Dražen Ričl: Death

 In late summer 1986, as a consequence of the outstanding sales of Crvena Jabuka's debut album, the band booked the Bosnia-Herzegovina leg of a planned Yugoslavia-wide tour, the opening date of which was scheduled for Thursday, 18 September 1986 in Mostar at the Kantarevac Stadium.

 On the day of the concert, the band members and their small entourage left Sarajevo on their way to Mostar in three cars: vocalist and guitarist Ričl, guitarist Arslanagić, and bass guitarist Buha were in Arslanagić's Zastava 750, keyboardist Žerić and drummer Jelčić were in Žerić's Volkswagen Golf Mk1, while employees of the Zenica-based Atlas company, the organizers of the tour, were in a Zastava 1500.
 On a single-lane bidirectional road next to the Neretva river near the town of Jablanica, the Zastava 750 driven by Arslanagić veered into oncoming traffic colliding head-on with a truck.
-Buha died on the spot due to severe injuries, while Arslanagić and Ričl were transferred to Mostar city hospital, with hundreds of the city's young people gathering in front of the hospital offering to donate blood.
-During the following several days, Arslanagić managed to recover, while the condition of Ričl, who had suffered severe head injuries, got progressively worse.
-He was transferred to the Military Medical Academy in Belgrade by helicopter, but the Academy's staff could do little to help.
+Buha died on the spot due to severe injuries, while Arslanagić and Ričl were transferred to the Mostar City Hospital, where—once the word of what happened got out—hundreds of local young people began gathering in front of the hospital offering to donate blood.
+Over the subsequent days, Arslanagić managed to recover, while the condition of Ričl, who had suffered severe head injuries, got progressively worse.
+He was transferred to the Military Medical Academy in Belgrade by helicopter, but the academy's staff could do little to help.
 He died on 1 October 1986, aged 24.
 He was buried in the Bare Cemetery in Sarajevo.
-The three surviving members of Crvena Jabuka decided to continue their activity, dedicating their next release, the 1987 album Za sve ove godine (For All These Years) to Ričl and Buha.
+The three surviving members of Crvena Jabuka decided to continue the band's activity, dedicating their next release, the 1987 album Za sve ove godine (For All These Years) to Ričl and Buha.